inemtsev/hugo_blog/content/posts/kotlin-dsl-by-example.md

 }
 ```

-These also needs some builders, you can customize them to your business' needs:
+These also need some builders, you can customize them to your business' needs:

 ```kotlin
     class JobBuilder(private val name: String) {